-To be considered for admission, students must submit an application for admission, a non-refundable application fee, and all supporting documents (official copies only) to Admissions, Registrar & Enrolment Services.
+To be considered for admission, students must submit an application form, a non-refundable application fee, and all supporting documents (official copies only) to Admissions, Registrar & Enrolment Services.
 Students currently in Grade 12 may submit an application before they have received their final secondary school transcript.

-Prospective students may make application to Langara eleven months prior to the semester in which they want to register.
+Prospective students may apply to Langara 11 months before the semester in which they want to register.